hphelion/documentation/commercial/GA1/commerical.services-overview.md

 See [Overview of the Compute service](/helion/openstack/services/compute/overview/).

-**Identity Management**.
+**Identity**.
 The Identity Management service enables you to create and administer users and security groups, and control access to your cloud environment.
 Also known as **Keystone**.

 See [Overview of the Identity Management service](/helion/openstack/services/identity/overview).